coverclock/com-diag-vamoose/README.md

 My systems programming language of choice has changed over the decades, depending on what I was getting paid to do.
-In the 1970s, it was IBM 360/370 Basic Assembler Language (BAL), and later PL/S, a language implemented in BAL macro language (which itself was Turing complete).
+In the 1970s, it was IBM 360/370 Basic Assembler Language (BAL), and later a structured language implemented in BAL macro language (which itself was Turing complete).
 In the 1980s it was PDP-11 Assembler Language (PAL).
 In the late 1980s and to the mid 1990s it was C. In the mid-1990s to the 2000s it was C++, which was mostly an artifact of the long history Bell Labs and its spinoffs, had for using C++ for